 What are the class requirements?
 There will be 3 age levels for our competition teams.
-The 5-7 year olds are required to take a 1 ½ hour class that consists of 45 min ballet and 45 min of competition choreography.
-The 8-11 year olds are required to take a 1 ¼ hour competition class and a 1 hour ballet class.
-Age 12+ will be required to take 3 classes – a 1 hour ballet class, their 1 ¼ hour competition class, and another technique class.
+The 5-7 year olds Mini A team is required to take a 1 ½ hour class that consists of 45 min ballet and 45 min of competition choreography.
+The 5-7 year old Mini B team is required to take 1 hour ballet class and 1 hour competition class.
+Age 9+ will be required to take 3 classes – a 1 hour ballet class, their 1 ¼ hour competition class, and another technique class (ballet, lyrical, or contemporary).
 Hip Hop competition team dancers must a take a 45 min hip hop class along with their hip hop competition team class.
 Ballet is required because it is the root of all dance, and we want to build a solid foundation for each dancer.
 Ballet classes will be based on age and ability level.
 The competition class will consist of technique in the style(s) of their competition dance(s) as well as choreography.
 If you are unsure which classes are right for your dancer when registering, your teacher can certainly help gear you in the right direction.

 Can students take their competition class at Dance Expo/The Dance Network and the rest of their classes at another studio?
 No – students may not take class at any other studio or with any other dance instructor outside of Dance Expo/The Dance Network without written consent from the competition teachers.